davidbretons/k8s_terraform_hextris/README.md

 # Synopsis

-This project is an example on how to deploy an app using Helm Charts in a Kubernetes Cluster.
+This project is an example on how to deploy an app using Helm Charts in a Kubernetes Cluster (KinD) using ingress-nginx as a reverse proxy.
+We use Terraform to automate the deployment.

-The deployment is automated using Terraform.

 **Default sources for the content used in this project**